gvwilson/sensibleadventures/nardica/nardica.md

 "You should take your little presents yourself," she scolded.

 Her wife smiled.
-"*La,* but where would be the mystery in that?"
+"*La,* but where would be the romance in that?"

 Big Mrs. Sandhu snorted again.
-"You just don't don't want any of your special friends in the harbor to realize how big others you have."
+"You just don't want any of your special friends in the harbor to know about one another."

 Whatever Little Mrs. Sandhu might have said next was cut short by the jingling of the little bell on the store's front door.